followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/10 dxChart/1 Configuration/valueAxis/minorTickInterval/minorTickInterval.md

 When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `VizTimeInterval` enum.
 This enum accepts the same values, but they start with an upper-case letter, for example, *'day'* becomes `Day`.

 #####See Also#####
-- **valueAxis** | [minorTickCount](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/valueAxis/#minorTickCount) - specifies how many minor ticks to place between two neighboring major ticks.
+- **valueAxis**.[minorTickCount](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/valueAxis/#minorTickCount) - specifies how many minor ticks to place between two neighboring major ticks.
-- **valueAxis** | [minorTick](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/valueAxis/minorTick/) - configures the appearance of minor ticks.
+- **valueAxis**.[minorTick](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/valueAxis/minorTick/) - configures the appearance of minor ticks.
-- **valueAxis** | [tickInterval](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/valueAxis/minorTick/) - specifies the interval between major ticks.
+- **valueAxis**.[tickInterval](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/valueAxis/minorTick/) - specifies the interval between major ticks.
 <!--/fullDescription-->